eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 This channel will publish the color as comma separated list to the MQTT broker, e.g. "112,54,123" for an RGB channel (0-255 per component) and "360,100,100" for a HSB channel (0-359 for hue and 0-100 for saturation and brightness).

 The channel expects values on the corresponding MQTT topic to be in this format as well.

+### Channel Type "location"

+You can connect this channel to a Location item.

+The channel will publish the location as comma separated list to the MQTT broker, e.g. "112,54,123" for latitude, longitude, altitude.
+The altitude is optional.

+The channel expects values on the corresponding MQTT topic to be in this format as well.

+### Channel Type "image"

+You can connect this channel to an Image item.
+This is a read-only channel.

+The channel expects values on the corresponding MQTT topic to contain the binary data of a bmp, jpg, png or any other format that the installed java runtime supports.

+### Channel Type "datetime"

+You can connect this channel to a DateTime item.

+The channel will publish the date/time in the format "yyyy-MM-dd'T'HH:mm" for example 2018-01-01T12:14:00.
+If you require another format, please use the formatter.

+The channel expects values on the corresponding MQTT topic to be in this format as well.